Key concepts and advice

 Wiring electric vehicle charging outlets back to the meters of individual units allows the greatest freedom for unit owners to choose their own tariffs and avoids imposing administrative and maintenance burdens on the Owner Corporation (OC).
 This should be preferred wherever practical.

-Where the allocated parking is within or continuous with the individual unit area, adding a charging outlet can be arranged by the unit owner without involving the OC.
-No more may be needed than a simple power point and the portable EVSE charge cord supplied with an electric vehicle.
+Where the allocated parking is within or continuous with the individual unit area, adding a charging outlet can be arranged by the unit owner perhaps requiring only a simple permission.
+At a minimum, a simple power point and the portable EVSE charge cord supplied with an electric vehicle may be all that is needed.
+Alternatively, a simple wall-mounted EVSE might be preferred for three times faster charging.

 Where the allocated parking space is separate from (but close to) the unit, the Executive Committee could approve fixed cabling traversing common property back to the unit’s meter as a ‘minor use’ subject to the individual unit owner covering all costs (UTMA Schedule 2.4, see resource below).